TStream/RHTP_Heatmap/readme.txt

 == Installation ==
 1. Copy the entire /RHTP_Heatmap/ directory into your /plugins/ directory.
-2. Change the premission on the directory and its contents to 755
+2. Change the premissions on the directory and its contents to 755
 3. Activate the plugin.

 == Changelog ==